jjustra/naev_net/README.md

 Automatic pilot registration.
 Gets access token to user.
 * Game starts (or is loaded)
 * Check if save contains access key
-* If not, send 'autoreg' command to server
+* If not, send 'autoreg prt' command to server
 * Save returned key and use it from now on

 ### Other approach to server execution ?